-On December 8, 2021, after successfully completing the requirements of the DARE (Drug Abuse Resistance Education) program, fifteen fifth grade students from Riverdale Academy received their graduation certificates.
+On December 7, 2022, after successfully completing the requirements of the DARE (Drug Abuse Resistance Education) program, seventeen fifth grade students from Riverdale Academy received graduation certificates.

-Students recognized for exceptional DARE reports were Isabella Stephens (1st place), Karson Milner (2nd place) and Ryder Shaver (3rd place).
+Students recognized for exceptional DARE reports were Kylie Phillips (1st place), Lane Mancil (2nd place) and Addisyn Giddings (3rd place).
 Following the ceremony, a reception was held in the lunchroom for the graduates and their guests.

 Sheriff Edwards would like to extend his appreciation to the Riverdale Academy school board and administration for allowing the Red River Parish Sheriff’s Office the opportunity to present the program.

-Thanks also go to fifth grade teacher Katie Williamson for all of her help, Tye and Amanda Adams for providing the beautiful cake, Pam Ebey for making the punch and organizing the reception as well as many others who helped make this year special for the students.
+Thanks also go to fifth grade teacher Katie Williamson for all of her help, Pam Ebey for the cake, punch and organizing the reception as well as many others who helped make this year special for the students.